Practical-Haemostasis.com

 Introduction

-ADAMTS13 [the 13th member of ADintegrin-like And Metalloprotease with ThromboSpondin type 13 motifs] is a metalloprotease which limits platelet aggregation and microthrombi formation in the microcirculation by cleaving Von Willebrand Factor [VWF] between Tyrosine 1605-Methionine 1606 [Tyr1605-Met1606] to generate a series of small molecular weight multimers.
+ADAMTS13 [the 13th member of ADintegrin-like And Metalloprotease with ThromboSpondin type 13 motifs] is a metalloprotease which limits platelet aggregation and microthrombi formation in the microcirculation by cleaving Von Willebrand Factor [VWF] between Tyrosine 1605-Methionine 1606 [Tyr1605-Met1606] located in the A2 domain, to generate a series of small molecular weight multimers.

 VWF Schematic

-A deficiency of ADAMTS13 either because of an inherited mutation within the ADAMTS13 gene [ADAMTS13] or the development of an autoantibody which leads to the potentially lethal syndrome of Thrombotic Thrombocytopenic Purpura [TTP].
+A deficiency of ADAMTS13 either because of an inherited mutation within the ADAMTS13 gene [ADAMTS13] or the development of an autoantibody, can lead to the potentially lethal syndrome of Thrombotic Thrombocytopenic Purpura [TTP].

 TTP is characterised by a pentad of signs/symptoms: